-Our Board has standing Audit, Compensation, Strategic Planning and Nominating Committees.
+As of the date of this proxy statement, our Board has standing Audit, Compensation, Strategic Planning and Nominating Committees.
 Our Board, in its business judgment, has determined that each committee, other than the Strategic Planning Committee, is comprised entirely of independent directors as currently required under the NASDAQ Listing Standards and applicable rules and requirements of the Securities and Exchange Commission, including the rules and requirements specifically applicable to the members of each committee.
 Each committee is governed by a written charter approved by the full Board.